 For those who prefer history, there’s a tour of the village’s museum and other historical attractions.

 North Hatley is the coziest, most nostalgic village in the Eastern Townships.
-If there’s only one thing you do, it’s visit Magasin Général Le Baron-which has everything from an SAQ counter to the region’s best breakfast sausages, the latest issue of Paris-Match and honey from the beekeepers next door.
+If you do just one thing, it’s to Magasin Général Le Baron – which has everything from an SAQ counter to the region’s best breakfast sausages, the latest issue of Paris-Match and honey from the beekeepers next door.
 The floors creak and ’90s jeeps vie for one of the parking spaces.
 It’s almost a movie set!

 Stroll around the lake or to Scowen Park, take a sauna, eat at Pilsen or drink a dirty chai at Mercantile.
 Everywhere you look, old and new meet for a little hint of ’70s Quebec (or earlier).